 I am a lifelong artist and crafter.
 I grew up in a home full of arts and crafts supplies with very creative parents.
-I love all types of crafts but find my true crafting passion in papercrafts, ribbonwork, and fabric crafts.
-I love to combine elements of all three into my projects.
+I love all types of crafts but my true crafting passions are illustration/lettering, papercrafts, ribbon & needlework, and fabric crafts.
+I love to combine elements of all four into projects.

 When I am not creating, I am a wife and mother of three.
 We live in a 1923 bungalow in Illinois just outside of St. Louis.
 I love anything and everything shabby, chippy, and vintage.
 I love to scour flea markets and estate sales for old treasures.
 I am a fair weather gardener so if the spring breezes are blowing, you will probably find me playing in the dirt in my flower garden with my Boston Terrier Cracker Jack by my side.

 Are you wondering why I create on tags and what I do with them afterwards?

 You aren’t alone, it is the #1 most asked question I get.
 Here is the thing about me, I just want to create.
 I don’t care so much about what surface I am creating on as long as I can spend time being creative.
 I think some people create with a specific end purpose in mind, they need a “why” and some people create just for the sake of spending time creating.
 I am a create for the sake of creating person.